Anduin2017/AnduinOS-Docs/Servicing/SqlServer/SqlServer.md

 sudo rm /swarm-vol/sqlserver -rf
 ```

 That's it!
-You have successfully uninstalled SqlServer from AnduinOS.
+You have successfully uninstalled SQL Server from AnduinOS.